Find Affordable College Courses

 Best Colorado Schools for Affordable Quality for a Postbaccalaureate Certificates in Natural Resource Management

-Our analysis found Colorado State University - Fort Collins to be the best value school for natural resource management students who want to pursue a graduate certificate in Colorado.
+Our 2023 rankings named Colorado State University - Fort Collins the best value school in Colorado for natural resource management students working on their graduate certificate.
 Colorado State is a very large public school located in the medium-sized city of Fort Collins.

-In-state tuition fees for graduate students at Colorado State are $13,313 per year.
+The average tuition and fees for an in-state graduate student at Colorado State are $13,313 a year.

 Full Natural Resource Management at Colorado State University - Fort Collins Report